Credential: Types and documentation of credentials

 Counterfeiting of credentials is a constant and serious problem, irrespective of the type of credential.
-A great deal of effort goes into finding methods to reduce or prevent counterfeiting.
-In general, the greater the perceived value of the credential, the greater the problem with counterfeiting and the greater the lengths to which the issuer of the credential must go to prevent fraud.
+A great deal of effort goes into finding methods to reduce or prevent counterfeiting.In general, the greater the perceived value of a credential, the more significant the problem of counterfeiting, and the greater the lengths to which the issuer must go to prevent fraud.

 Diplomacy

-In diplomacy, credentials, also known as a letter of credence, are documents that ambassadors, diplomatic ministers, plenipotentiary, and chargés d'affaires provide to the government to which they are accredited, for the purpose, chiefly, of communicating to the latter the envoy's diplomatic rank.
+In diplomacy, credentials, also known as a letter of credence, are documents that ambassadors, diplomatic ministers, plenipotentiaries, and chargés d'affaires provide to the government to which they are accredited, for the purpose, chiefly, of communicating to the latter the envoy's diplomatic rank.
 It also contains a request that full credence be accorded to his official statements.
 Until his credentials have been presented and found in proper order, an envoy receives no official recognition.

 The credentials of an ambassador or minister plenipotentiary are signed by the head of state, those of a chargé d'affaires by the foreign minister.
 Diplomatic credentials are granted and withdrawn at the pleasure of the issuing authority, based on widely varying criteria.
 A receiving government may reject a diplomat’s credentials by declining to receive them, but in practice this rarely happens.